 Section 3.
-The Port shall provide an annual allowance equal to 50% of the price of required footwear, up to \$100.00, to employees in the construction support specialist and airfield operations specialist job titles.
+The Port shall provide an annual allowance equal to 100% of the price of required footwear, up to \$100.00, to employees.
 The foot wear must be made of leather or other equally firm material.
 The soles and heels of appropriate footwear must be of a material that will not create a slipping hazard.
-Athletic shoes (e.g., Nike or Reebok brands), shoes with canvas tops, sandals, clogs, slippers, open toed or open heeled shoes, high heels, and dress shoes are examples of footwear that is not to be worn.
+Athletic shoes with canvas tops, sandals, clogs, slippers, open toed or open heeled shoes, high heels, and dress shoes are examples of footwear that is not to be worn.
 Additionally, footwear that has deteriorated to a point where it does not provide the required protection shall not be worn.
 New employees must report to work with the required footwear within three weeks of their hire date.

-Employees failing to report to work without the required footwear in proper condition may be sent home without pay and/or disciplined.
+Employees reporting to work without the required footwear in proper condition may be sent home without pay and/or be subject to discipline.